imouzon/imouzon.github.io/stat430/lec/lec1/lec1-cleaner.md

    **My hunch**:

-   The relationship between distance, travel time, and acceleration is pretty simple - if we are accurate to 10 decimal places, we should be pretty accurate for \\(g\\) as well.
+   The relationship between distance, travel time, and acceleration is pretty simple - if we are accurate to 10 decimal places, we should be pretty accurate for $ g $ as well.

    But what if the relationship is even a little more complicated?